tapuhi-org/aidoc-devops-task/README.md

 ## What else can be improved
 1. Disable all public HCP endpoints and access everything from the private network
-2. Using atlantis or terraform cloud to prevent the use of unencrypted tokebs during terraform run.
+2. Using atlantis or terraform cloud to prevent the use of unencrypted tokens during terraform run or using ENV variables
 3. Instead of using the public endpoints for HCP services using a k8s service with loadbalancer served from withing the VPC exosed through nat-gateway with specific IPs whitelist or leave it in private network and access it through VPN (preffarable)